Skip to contents

 digits

-Number of decimals.
+Number of decimals for cell values.
 Defaults to 1 for percentages, 0 for counts.

 styled